kioku-project/kioku/docs/frontend_development.md

 ## Internationalization

 To internationalize Kioku in different languages, we use NextJS's native capability for [internationalized routing](https://nextjs.org/docs/pages/building-your-application/routing/internationalization) as well as the [Lingui](https://lingui.dev/) library.
-Our current policy is that english is the default language and a german translation for all texts has to be provided.
+Our current policy is that English is the default language and a German translation for all texts has to be provided.
 However, if you would like to add another language, contributions are always welcome!

 ### NextJS’s native internationalized routing.

-NextJS natively supports internationalized routing.
-This means that it understands `/de/home` is asking for the `home` page with German text.
-Furthermore, all navigation using Next’s `Link` component and the `useRouter()` hook will automatically adjust the paths in order to keep the correct language for a user.
+Next.js natively supports internationalized routing, which means that it interprets `/de/home` as a request for the `home` page with German text.
+Additionally, all navigation using Next.js’s `Link` component and the `useRouter()` hook will automatically modify the paths to maintain the user’s language preference.

 ### Lingui

-Lingui is a translation library that offers various macros to ease the process of translating such as plural handling and conditionals.
+Lingui is a translation library that provides various macros to simplify the translation process, including plural handling and conditionals.
 The following section will briefly explain the most important concepts of Lingui:

 #### The `<Trans>` macro